Should Your Child See a Doctor?

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

 Treating Mild Sunburn

-- Steroid Cream:
+- Steroid Cream for Pain:

 - If used early and continued for 2 days, it may reduce swelling and pain.

-- Cool Baths:
+- Cool Baths for Pain:

-- Avoid soap on the sunburn.
+- Do not use soap on the sunburn.

-- Caution: leave closed blisters alone.
-(Reason: to prevent infection)
+- Caution: Leave closed blisters alone.
+Reason: To prevent infection.

-- Remove it with warm water and reapply it twice a day for 3 days.
+- Remove it with warm water.
+Then, reapply it 2 times a day for 3 days.